 In today’s world advertisements market the women and not the product.
 You see nudity in everything.
 From a simple CD cover to a beer advertisement, women are portrayed in varying levels of nudity.
 What once was a crime is now a trend.
 So the most important question asked here is, what is being marketed to women?
 What does she think when she goes to an agency and is asked to strip off her clothing along with her dignity?
 In the age where the money is paid for any kind of service, most women do not really understand the repercussions of their actions.
 Either they are too desperate and in need or they simply are not educated enough to look for a better job.

 Jean Kilbourne has done a marvelous job hitting the right points to convey the depth and seriousness of the issue at hand.
 Her inspired determination to enlighten us about the imagery we are allowing at the newsstands is a wake-up call.

 As a father of two daughters (and two sons—not to overlook them in the whole self-image crisis,) I have a keen interest in sheltering my children for as long as possible from the damaging effects of “news-stand beauty.”
 Jean’s message in Killing Us Softly is loud and clear.
 I pray it takes us by the throat and gives us the good rattle we need to wake up and break out of our dive.

 Update: August 8, 2013

 Dove has done it again.
-This time, they’ve taken their argument for natural, untouched portrayal of beauty straight to the creatives holding the smoking gun.
-This time, it’s in the form of an Easter egg–a hidden message or feature in software.
+This time, they’ve taken their argument for a natural, untouched portrayal of beauty straight to the creatives holding the smoking gun.
+This time, it’s in the form of an Easter egg–a hidden message or feature in the software.
 When the guilty, image-enhancing creative attempts to apply the skin glow effect advertised by a free Photoshop plugin, they get a message meant just for them.
 Brilliant.